aerogear/graphback/packages/graphback-datasync/README.md

 ## Graphback-Datasync

 This package contains plugins as well as compatible data sources for implementing Data Synchronisation using Graphback.
+The documentation for this package can be found [here](https://graphback.dev/docs/next/datasync/datasync-intro).